alvr-org/PhoneVR/README.md

 <ins>**Common files required for all kinds issues,**</ins>
 * `pvrLog.txt` and/or `pvrDebugLog.txt` file(s) in default **windows** location `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers\PVRServer\logs`
 * `pvrLog.txt` and/or `pvrDebugLog.txt` file(s) in default **android** location `.../Android/data/virtualis.phonevr/files/PVR/`. *Optionally* you can also attach `Log` from your `Settings page` on the app.
+* Screenshots / Videos are much more helpful for developers to understand the issues faster.
 * And ofcourse, how to reproduce the issue :)